helloSystem/docs/developer/boot.md

 If you would like to observe the details of the boot process, you can start your computer in __verbose mode__.
 This allows you to inspect the Live system early boot process and to enter commands manually that would otherwise be executed automatically.

+Since helloSystem 0.8.1: To boot in verbose mode, press the "k" key as soon as the screen becomes grey.

+Before helloSystem 0.8.1:
 1. While the bootloader is running, keep the {kbd}`Backspace` key pressed until you see an `OK` prompt (alternatively, for a short time during boot, it says `Hit [Enter] to boot immediately, or any other key for command prompt.`.
 Press the {kbd}`Esc` key on your keyboard immediately when you see this)
 2. Type `unset boot_mute`  and press the {kbd}`Enter` key.
 This disables the graphical splash screen and results in boot messages being shown
 3. Type `boot -v` and press the {kbd}`Enter` key.
 This results in the system being booted in verbose mode